Product Settings

 For larger bulk updates, use the Excel workflow:

-2. Edit the spreadsheet (change MOQ, days of stock, velocity profiles, etc.).
+- Edit the spreadsheet (change MOQ, days of stock, velocity profiles, the seasonality keyword, and more).

 Profit Hawk shows a preview of what will change before applying, so you can review and confirm.